nexusproject/TestSvgUtil/README.md

 2. Develop the API
 3. Implement the code

-Use cases and messages to the user:
+Use cases and messages to a user:
 ---
 * SVG contains parameters that can not be used as a glyph description (styles, shading etc)